Ramadan fasting is one of the 5 pillars of Islam: Faith, prayer, fasting, charity, making the pilgrimage to Mecca.

 It would be surprising if Turkey had no own customs when it comes to Ramadan.

-In Bayram, children visit their elder and given sweets in return.
+In Bayram, children visit their elders and are given sweets in return.

 It’s also common for Turkish elder people to provide pocket money to children during the sugar feast gatherings.